Saturday, 13 May 2017

 The Developmental Strand

-This measures progress through the different aspects of development in the pre-school years.
+This measures progress through the different aspects of development in the pre-school years.- Organisation of Experience

 High scores on the Developmental Strand indicate that a child feels supported and is ready to learn.